confluentinc/kafka-tutorials/README.md

 ### Running the tests locally

 Some of the tests require Docker containers to be up.
-In the root directory, `cd` to the `docker` directory and run `docker-compose up` where needed.
+In the root directory, `cd` to the `docker` directory and run `docker-compose up -d` where needed.